Quarter Circle A Ranch: Today

-The Brinton Museum opened its new state-of-the-art Forrest E. Mars, Jr. Building on June 15, 2015.
-Located on the 620-acre historic Quarter Circle A Ranch in Big Horn, WY, the new 24,000-square-foot $15.8-million, eco-conscious museum houses one of the most significant and extensive 19th and 20th century Western and American Indian Art collections in the U.S. featuring Frederic Remington, Charles Marion Russell, Thomas Moran, Edward Borein, Winold Reiss, and the largest Hans Kleiber collection in the world.
+The Brinton Museum opened its Forrest E. Mars, Jr. Building in June 2015.
+The museum houses one of the most significant and extensive 19th and 20th century Western and American Indian Art collections in the U.S. featuring Frederic Remington, Charles Marion Russell, Thomas Moran, Edward Borein, Winold Reiss, and the largest Hans Kleiber collection in the world.
 It includes four galleries, a museum store and the Brinton Bistro, which offers indoor and outdoor dining with 180-degree views of the Bighorn Mountains.
-Many generous private donors and foundations helped to make the new Forrest E. Mars, Jr. Building possible.